Check out our frequently asked questions about Shower Glass Panels and Tempered / Toughened glass

 Normally if the glass is Sandblasted or Acid-etched it's not fully transparent, it will, however, show a silhouette.
 If the glass has been treated on just one side and that side becomes wet it does become more see-through!

-28) Best Type of Shower Door?
+28) What is the best Type of Shower Door?

 Ideally, the best types of shower doors are a hinged door from either a wall or an adjacent glass panel.
 Other configurations can include a bi-folding door, salon doors where there is a door on each side of the opening or a sliding door by means of rollers on a top or bottom rail.